shirbenami/shirbenami/README.md

 ## About Me
-- Currently working on projects in computer vision, deep learning, VLM, and multi-agent robotics simulation.
+- Currently working on projects in computer vision, deep learning, VLM,SLAM and multi-agent robotics simulation.
 - 🎓 B.Sc. in Electrical and Computer Engineering
-- How to reach me: shirbenami1@gmail.com
+- How to reach me: shirbenami1@gmail.com / https://www.linkedin.com/in/shir-ben-ami-8741ab259/

 ## Technologies & Tools